China: Through the lens of John Thomson (1868 – 1872)

 See iconic photographs of China reproduced on a large, sometimes life-size, scale accompanied by objects collected by Merton and Annie Russell-Cotes on their visit to China only a decade later.

-Image courtesy of Wellcome Library, London.
+Images courtesy of the Wellcome Library, London.

 02nd November 18 - 02nd June 19